EndangeredMassa/endangeredmassa.github.com/_posts/2013-11-12-jarvis-entry-node-knockout-2013.md

 <iframe width="640" height="390" src="http://www.youtube.com/embed/M42Qi8OxDpw" frameborder="0"></iframe>

+The backend work is done by a Node.js work queue system, which is pretty cool.

 Jarvis is also [open source](https://github.com/EndangeredMassa/jarvis)!
 We need to do some post-hackathon code cleanup, then we'll be ready to fix a few things,